FTC's witness criticizes Qualcomm's economics experts as 'sloppy'

 Carl Shapiro, a professor of economics at the University of California, Berkeley, on Monday defended his theory that Qualcomm's high royalty rates hurt competitors, handset makers and consumers and helped it operate a monopoly in the mobile chip market.
 His rebuttal came after three Qualcomm witnesses last week tore apart his testimony on the stand.

-"Qualcomm's strategy has been to keep effective, real royalties paid by [handsest makers] from falling, and they've used chip tactics and other strategies for doing that," he testified.
+"Qualcomm's strategy has been to keep effective, real royalties paid by [handset makers] from falling, and they've used chip tactics and other strategies for doing that," he testified.

 Shapiro initially took the stand two weeks ago, where he detailed how Qualcomm continues to hurt the mobile chip market.
 As part of its defense, Qualcomm last week called three economics experts to rebut Shapiro's claims.
 They testified that Shapiro's methodology was flawed and that he didn't consider what was happening in the real world.